 And if you don’t, know that you can safely improve your health and fitness just by walking, which is my favorite cardio activity.
 However you do it, keep on “taking steps” toward a stronger and healthier you!

 How do you feel about running?
 Love it or hate it?
 Enjoy it or fear it?
-Whats your thoughts on repetitive strain injury, ever suffer from it?
+Ever suffered from repetitive strain injury because of it?
 Share your thoughts in the comments below, and be sure to share this article with your runner friends!

 Jay Kali AKA, The Strength Architect is the founder of Kali Coaching.
 He holds certifications as a Specialist in Strength and Conditioning, Certified Fitness Trainer, Online Trainers Academy Graduate, Training For Warriors Level 2 Graduate and is a 300-Certified Yoga Teacher in Power Yoga.
 He is also an Amazon Bestselling Author in four different categories and has made it his mission to help women create long lasting, healthy lifestyles in just 8 weeks!